 Although progress might seem maddeningly slow, it appears to be happening.
 "Tall sizes can still be a little hard to come by in stores, but nearly every major brand has tall sizes online," says Paden.
 It's a little frustrating that I can't make an impromptu trip to the mall for a new outfit, but I'm glad to have options online that I didn't have before."

-For online shopping in the low to moderate price range, those interviewed recommended the brands Ann Taylor, Loft, JC Penney, Banana Republic, J. Crew and Lands' End, which sell tall sizes online, if not in retail.
-Long Tall Sally and Marge Clothing are online-only brands that cater exclusively to tall women.
-And stylist Tincher also likes high-end brands like Boss, Theory and Vince, which although not offering tall sizes, tend to have longer lengths and inseams in their regular sizes.
+For online shopping in the low to moderate price range, those interviewed recommended the brands Ann Taylor, Loft, JC Penney, Banana Republic, J. Crew, New York and Company and Lands' End, which sell tall sizes online, if not in retail.
+You could also check Long Tall Sally, a U.K.-based brand that caters exclusively to tall women.
+You can order clothing online or visit one of the stores they have in the U.S. or U.K. Stylist Tincher also likes high-end brands like Boss, Theory and Vince, which although not offering tall sizes, tend to have longer lengths and inseams in their regular sizes.

 Another option, if you can afford it, is getting clothes tailored.
 A tailor can let out a hem in a pair of pants or the sleeves of a jacket.
 Cautions Tincher, "If you are going to get a trouser pant let down you need to do it immediately, before you've worn it, otherwise the bottom of the hem will get that faded dusty look."
 As far as tops, she says to "make sure the shoulders fit.
 Shoulders are the one thing that can't be tailored without compromising the garment."
 And for an even easier option, particularly in a casual setting, just roll up a blazer's sleeves, or jean legs.